Hail, King of the Jews!

 When you think of a martyr’s death, you might picture dignified suffering, noble sacrifice, perhaps a reluctantly admiring crowd, some final, well chosen words of grace and wisdom.
 We often imagine a certain glory to martyrdom.
 But that only goes to show we don’t know what we’re talking about.

 Richard Wurmbrand wrote “Tortured for Christ”, a stunning, first-person account of the persecution of the Romanian Church under Communist Rule.
-He remarks at one stage that the most effective way for the government to kill off a pastor was to spread a false rumour among the village that he was a vile sex offender.
+He remarks at one stage that the most effective way for the government to kill off a pastor is to spread a false rumour among the village that he is a vile sex offender.
 A mob of local vigilantes would do the rest.
 Such a man does not die as a hero, he dies as a paedophile – at least in the world’s eyes.

 Many people imagine an applauding crowd lining the way to martyrdom.
 But Wurmbrand writes of the reality – those who die for Jesus are rarely known to be dying for Jesus.
 They are considered the scum of the earth and those who kill them feel entirely justified in ridding the world of their presence.
 Those put to death are treated as worthy of death.
 There is no glory, no dignity, no earthly vindication.